 At this point, if you have completed all the requirements, you can apply to the Rackham School for Graduate Studies for an M.A. degree.
 To do this, you must have completed at least 24 credit hours, including Romance Linguistics 528 and Romance Languages 681.
 Applying for an M.A. degree does not automatically indicate termination of studies.

 Questions?
-Contact the Graduate Assistant.
+Contact the Graduate Program Coordinator.